djchill1/Los_Angeles_Mod_v2.1_-_DJ/README.md

 ![Police cars](https://github.com/djchill1/Los_Angeles_Mod_v2.1_-_DJ/blob/master/02%20Screenshots/police_cars.png?raw=true)
 ![Fire Station 2](https://github.com/djchill1/Los_Angeles_Mod_v2.1_-_DJ/blob/master/02%20Screenshots/station2.png?raw=true)

-### How to play
+### How to play this mod
+To download the latest version of this mod, follow the following steps:
-Click "clone or download" in the top right of this page to download the latest version to your PC.
-If you have git installed on your device, you can constantly fetch the latest version of this mod.
-Otherwise you can download a zip of the entire modification.
+1. Click "clone or download" in the top right of this page.
+2. Click "open in desktop"
+3. If you don't have github desktop installed, you'll be redirected to a download page.
+Download, open and go through the setup. (note you don't need to make a github account, you can skip this step.)
-If you download a zip file, extract it to your emergency 4 mods folder.
-The path of this folder will look something like this: `D:\SteamLibrary\steamapps\common\911 First Responders\Mods`
+4. [Follow this guide to clone the mod](https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop), making sure to choose your mods folder as the local location on your computer.
+The folders path will be something like `D:\SteamLibrary\steamapps\common\911 First Responders\Mods`.
+5. Once downloaded, open Emergency 4 and enjoy!

+**Note:** If you want to stay constantly up to date and have the same files for multiplayer gameplay, then be sure to open github desktop and "fetch" the latest updates for the `master` branch.

 ### Changelog (from LA Mod v2.1)
 #### v1.0
-* Modified: Most units have LED lightbars from LED Lightbar submod.
-* Added: EMS Chief Dodge Charger (car 2) can park at fire station 2.
+* Added: EMS Chief Dodge Charger (car 2) can park at fire station 1.
+* Added: admin control panel outside fire station 1, with commands to start and stop all calls, start fire, change time and delete unit.
 * Added command: Battalion Chiefs can be called from both fire station control panels.
 * Added command: Battalion Chief and EMS Chief can call a heavy equipment squad.
 * Added: unmarked police Taurus in blue.